Help is at hand!

 I have worked for over twenty years with adults of all ages, children as young as five, and teens who have usually encountered some form of difficulties with their relationships, be that friends, family or partners, at school, work or in their personal life.
 Many have experienced a variety of challenging life experiences too.

-I have experience of working therapeutically within school environments, working individually with clients, supporting them through their unique experiences of anxiety, coping with bereavement of parents, grandparents, unborn siblings, relationship difficulties with peers, self-esteem or family issues, as well as other problems too.
+I have experience of working therapeutically with individuals, supporting them through their unique experiences of anxiety, coping with bereavement of parents, grandparents, unborn siblings, relationship difficulties with peers, self-esteem or family issues, as well as other problems too.

-I am accredited with the National Counselling Society and work with adults, young people, and children.
-I provide support with relationship difficulties, low mood or depression, anxiety, panic attacks, self-esteem, loss/bereavement, trauma, abuse, assault, self-harm and suicidal thoughts, violence, anger, and domestic abuse.
+I am accredited with the National Counselling Society and work with adults aged 18 and over.
+I provide support with relationship difficulties, low mood or depression, anxiety, panic attacks, self-esteem, loss/bereavement, trauma, abuse, self-harm and suicidal thoughts, violence, anger, and domestic abuse.

 I am friendly, nurturing, and creative, which may help you feel more at ease, I appreciate attending therapy is a brave step and can sometimes feel scary.
 We will work together to gently explore what you're experiencing so it makes more sense to you.
 Having a better understanding brings reassurance, and with this comes increased self-confidence.
 My aim is to help you move forward in life and find the path you want to be on.